asynkron/protoactor-website/hugo/content/docs/mailboxes.md

 * Message receive is done sequentially by the actor. other rules can apply for special mailboxes, e.g. priority mailboxes.
 * Mailboxes are never shared between actors

-By default an unbounded mailbox is used, this means any number of messages can be enqueued into the mailbox.
+By default, an unbounded mailbox is used, this means any number of messages can be enqueued into the mailbox.

 ## Changing the mailbox